TK's Reviews

 Taste

 Old Royal Oak is a proper local.
 Few tourists and often packed.
 Friends swear by the Guinness.
 I love the place itself.
 It’s not a legendary pint but beautiful flavor.
-Pours are consistent enough.
+Pours are consistent and the craic can be mighty.

 4.1